Thermal Camera Early Warning Examples

 Thermal cameras can be used as part of a Security & Automation System to help detect abnormal heat before a problem becomes more serious.

-Depending on the site, equipment and system design, thermal monitoring may assist with fire prevention, equipment maintenance, energy saving and after-hours safety checks.
+Depending on the site, equipment and system design, thermal monitoring may assist with earlier warning, equipment maintenance, energy management and after-hours safety checks.

 If abnormal heat is detected, the system can trigger an early warning such as a voice alert, mobile notification, lighting response, alarm action or maintenance alert.